Artwork

 Description:

 Let’s say you were looking for a safe and effective BLS option for analgesia.
 Something other than oral acetaminophen or ibuprofen.
-You want the Green Whistle (methoxyflourane) but you can’t get the Green Whistle (thanks FDA!).
+You want the Green Whistle (methoxyflurane), but you can’t get the Green Whistle (thanks, FDA!).
 How about sub-dissociative ketamine by nebulizer?
-Sounds great, but you’re worried about your colleagues getting stoned, aren’t you?
+Sounds great, but you’re worried about your colleagues getting stoned, right?
 Admit it, you are.
-Fortunately, there are breath actuated nebulizers.
+Fortunately, there are breath-actuated nebulizers.
 Maybe those things will work?

-Dr Jarvis reviews a recent paper that compares the effectiveness of nebulized ketamine compared with IV ketamine.
-And he gives a quick review of some other papers that paved the way for this one.
+Dr. Jarvis reviews a recent paper comparing the effectiveness of nebulized ketamine with IV ketamine and gives a quick review of some other papers that paved the way for this one.

 Citations: